 Final Cost: $2,260,000.

-This channel is approximately one kilometer long and supplies water to irrigate approximately 1,200 acres on eight parcels of land.
+This channel is approximately one kilometre long and supplies water for the irrigation of approximately 1,200 acres on eight parcels of land.
 The channel is in poor condition with severely eroded banks, and there is significant seepage impacting adjacent farmland.
-The channel will be replaced with a pipeline to eliminate these problems and ensure a secure supply of water to these lands.
+The channel will be replaced with a pipeline to eliminate these problems and ensure the secure supply of water to these lands.

 This project was constructed in the winter of 2020/2021 and is now operational.